kimbring2/MOBA_RL/README.md

 <strong>Click to Watch!</strong>

 # Dota2 Environment
 In the case of Derk environment, you can render game and train agent at the same time on one PC.
 However, in the case of dota2, PC for rendering and a PC for training are required separately because of large size of network and game, and multiple docker containers.
+Additionally, I use the same user name for the rendering pc and the training pc for the convenience of path setting.

 ## Rendering Environment
 You first need to install Dota 2 from Steam.
 After installation, please check there is Dota2 folder under /home/[your account]/.steam/steam/steamapps/common/dota 2 beta'.
 We are going to run Dota2 from terminal command.